AC-PKAN: Attention-Enhanced and Chebyshev Polynomial-Based Physics-Informed Kolmogorov-Arnold Networks

 \paragraph{Residual-Based Attention (RBA)} Residual‐Based Attention (RBA) dynamically amplifies loss terms with the largest point‐wise residuals, assigning a tensor of weights \(w_{i,j}^{\mathrm{RBA}}\) to each loss component \(\mathcal{L}_i\) (\(i\in\{r,d\}\)) at location \(j\)~\citep{anagnostopoulos2024residual}:

 where \(\eta\) is the RBA learning rate and \(\max_j\lvert\mathcal{L}_{i,j}\rvert\) normalizes by the maximal residual.
-As a lightweight, point‐wise weighting scheme, RBA complements the Cheby1KAN layer—which excels at capturing strong nonlinearity and complex distributions but can suffer from slow or unstable convergence—by embedding a self‐adjusting feedback loop.
+Residual-Based Attention (RBA) is a lightweight, pointwise weighting scheme that complements the Cheby1KAN layer.
+Cheby1KAN captures strong nonlinear structure and complex distributions but can exhibit slow or unstable convergence.
+RBA inserts a self-adjusting feedback loop that reweights local training signals according to residual statistics, focusing learning on poorly fitted locations and reducing the influence of noisy or saturated terms.
 This synergy alleviates numerical optimization difficulties and enhances global convergence efficiency.

 \paragraph{Gradient-Related Attention (GRA)} Due to the Cheby1KAN layer's utilization of high-order Chebyshev polynomials, large coefficients and derivative magnitudes are introduced, resulting in an increased maximum eigenvalue of the Hessian and exacerbating gradient flow stiffness.
 Additionally, nonlinear operations such as $\cos(x)$ and $\arccos(x)$ create regions of vanishing and exploding gradients, respectively.
 The heightened nonlinearity from these high-degree polynomials further leads to imbalanced loss gradients, intensifying dynamic stiffness.
 Therefore, we employ Gradient-Related Attention (GRA).